ufal/neuralmonkey/docs/source/tutorial.rst

 against the ``edits`` data series.

-5 - Runner and trainer
+5 - Runner and Trainer
 **********************

 As their names suggest, runners and trainers are used for running and training